leva13007/memora-cards-hub/qa_test-cases/UI/H1/TC-MC-0026-UI-H1-Desktop-DarkTheme.md

 ## Edge Cases
 *(Not required for pass/fail, but recommended to observe)*

-- Adjust viewport around the desktop threshold (1192px ↔ 1194px) and confirm:
-	- ≥1193px uses 2rem from `--font-size-h-1`
-	- tablet range uses 1.75rem (to be covered in a separate Tablet test case)
 - Test long heading text that wraps to multiple lines and verify line-height and spacing remain visually consistent in Dark theme.
 - Verify that global theme toggling Dark → Light → Dark correctly updates `--color-text` for H1.